5 Tips For Keeping Pets Calm During 4th Of July Fireworks

 And remember, if you are tense, your pet will sense it too.
 So don’t freak out, scream or do anything that might startle them.
 Have fun, be safe and keep calm on Independence Day.

-This article was contributed to us by our friends over at Canine Journal.
+This article was contributed to us by our friends over at Canine Journal, Love Your Dog and Love Your Cat.
 Check them out for more pet related info!